Gabriel192K/Button/README.md

 - Microchip Studio IDE compatible
 - Pull type logic for pull up or pull down external resistor logic
 - Easy to use, just the run() function in loop and isPressed() to check if button is pressed
+- Debounce time of 100 milliseconds set as default

 ## Tested on
 - ATmega328P @16MHz